D-K-E/graphical-models/paper/paper.md

 output.
 However, it has implications on the evaluation order of operations.
 Our implementation is lazier and it conforms to the definition provided by Koller and Friedman [see @Koller_Friedman_2009 p.
 106-107].
-The last aspect is also the case for `pgmpy`, however `PyGModels` differs from it with respect to the data structure used in the implementation.
+The last aspect is also the case for other packages, however `PyGModels` differs from them with respect to the data structure used in the implementation.

 The last aspect we deem important, is our capacity of doing inference on LWF chain graphs (its theoretical foundations are best explained by S. Lauritzen